SeeuSim/advent_of_code/2023/README.md

 While simply removing the slope restriction from part 1 should do the trick, we unfortunately cannot get the correct answer (6695 vs 6378).

-TODO: Explore how to get correct ans in Rust.
+TO BE IMPLEMENTED: Explore how to get correct ans in Rust.

 <!-- ## Day X -